Senate Republicans block debt limit, government funding bill

-Senate Republicans Monday blocked a measure to temporarily fund the government and suspend the debt ceiling, pushing Congress even closer to the brink in a shutdown and default showdown.
+Senate Republicans blocked a measure Monday to temporarily fund the government and suspend the debt ceiling, pushing Congress closer to the brink of a shutdown and default showdown.

-The GOP filibuster of the House-passed bill, though expected, brought into sharp relief the fast-approaching deadlines to avoid a government shutdown Thursday and a U.S. credit default in roughly three weeks.
+The Republican filibuster of the House-passed bill, though expected, brought into sharp relief the fast-approaching deadlines to avoid a government shutdown Thursday and a U.S. credit default in roughly three weeks.

 Not a single Republican joined the chamber’s 50 Democrats to try to keep the bill alive.